Visionstate (CVE:VIS) Trading Down 20% – Should You Sell?

 Visionstate Corp.
-(CVE:VIS – Get Free Report) traded down 20% during trading on Friday .
+(CVE:VIS – Get Free Report)’s stock price was down 20% during mid-day trading on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-446,000 shares traded hands during mid-day trading, an increase of 54% from the average session volume of 289,219 shares.
+Approximately 446,000 shares traded hands during mid-day trading, an increase of 54% from the average daily volume of 289,219 shares.
 The stock had previously closed at C$0.03.

 About Visionstate